 Other requirements and procedures

-Unless exempted, during the first two years in the program, composers in the DMA program must fulfill the MA requirements of two semesters of music theory (including anything from fugue-writing to a seminar on contemporary pitch or rhythmic organization), two semesters of computer music, and a two-semester analysis course, "Music Since 1900."

-In their third or fourth year, students take two qualifying analysis exams: an oral presentation on a tonal piece to a committee of three faculty.
+Unless exempted, during the first two years in the program, composers in the DMA program must fulfill the MA requirements of two semesters of music theory (including anything from fugue-writing to a seminar on contemporary pitch or rhythmic organization to music cognition); two semesters of computer music; and a two-semester analysis course, "Music Since 1900."
+In their second year, students take a qualifying analysis examination, a 45-minute oral presentation on a tonal work before a committee of three faculty.

-In their third or fourth year, students take a second qualifying analysis examination: an hour-long presentation on a contemporary work to the composition seminar.
+In their third or fourth year, students take a second qualifying analysis examination: an hour-long oral presentation on a contemporary work to faculty and students in the composition seminar.

 For more information on degree requirements see the website of the Graduate School of Arts and Sciences.

 - The doctoral defense committee consists of three members of the composition faculty and two music professionals not based at Columbia.
-Examiners must have doctoral degrees, and are typically composers, conductors, or performers).
+Examiners must have doctoral degrees, and are typically composers, conductors, or performers.

 The music theory connection

-- In contrast to most other American graduate programs in music, composition and theory are closely interwoven at Columbia.
+- In contrast to many other American graduate programs in music, composition and theory are closely interwoven at Columbia.